Safari (1940 film): Production

 Paramount bought the story in May 1938.
 In May 1939 they announced Madeleine Carroll would star under the direction of Edward Griffith.
 Her co-star was going to be Joel McCrea who had just signed a two-year contract with Paramount.
 Another lead role was given to Whitney Bourne who Paramount were grooming for stardom.

-The film is based on the life of Beryl Markham.
+Beryl Markham was a consultant on the film.
 Douglas Fairbanks Jr. recalled that she was offered a part in the picture, and she found the process of filming “scarier than flying the Atlantic solo.”

 In July W. P. Lipscomb was reportedly working on the script.

 In August Carroll announced she would be getting the boat back from England to start making the film in October.
 By this stage Douglas Fairbanks Jr had replaced McCrea as her co star.

 Second unit footage was shot in Africa.